ocaml/ocaml.org/data/planet/reynard/mirageos-fortnightly-irc-call-feedback.md

 source:
 ---

-<p>As referenced in a <a href="http://reynard.io/2016/11/01/MirageOSFeedback.html">previous post</a> I wanted to check in with <a href="https://mirage.io/">MirageOS</a> community members to gauge current opinion about the fortnightly <a href="https://irclog.whitequark.org/mirage/2016-02-13">IRC meetings</a>, and to see if there were any positive changes we could make.
+<p>As referenced in a <a href="http://reynard.io/2016/11/01/MirageOSFeedback.html - [1 Client error: Couldn't resolve host name]">previous post</a> I wanted to check in with <a href="https://mirage.io/">MirageOS</a> community members to gauge current opinion about the fortnightly <a href="https://irclog.whitequark.org/mirage/2016-02-13">IRC meetings</a>, and to see if there were any positive changes we could make.
 The main focus of the questions was directed specifically at the meeting itself, and other more general MirageOS community questions that help gauge the sample and to see where respondents currently access MirageOS information.</p>

 <p>The feedback poll was online and accessible for 6 weeks, and I received 16 distinct responses.
 As I chose to keep the results anonymous we cannot tell if those distinct responses represent distinct individuals, but the data provides a starting point.</p>